bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 [testdir.c](examples/testdir.c) program in the `examples/` directory.
 (You can type `make` in the `examples/` directory.)
 It should print `Testing: PASS`.

-## Challenge 1

-Name at least three things that an operating system is responsible for handling?

 ## Challenge 2